An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Material and methods

-Next, we calculate tortuosity maps based on the centerlines provided by the topological thinning algorithm.
-Given a reference centerline pixel $p_c$ belonging to a vessel segment, we define a circle of radius $r$ centered at $p_c$.
+The tortuosity is obtained as follows.
+First, the centerlines of the blood vessels are calculated using the Palàgyi-Kuba topological thinning algorithm \cite{Palagyi1998}.
+Next, we calculate tortuosity maps based on the generated centerlines.
+As illustrated in Figure \ref{fig:tort_method}, given a reference centerline pixel $p_c$ belonging to a vessel segment, we define a circle of radius $r$ centered at $p_c$.
 The centerline pixels inside this circle define the neighborhood of $p_c$.
 Then, a line $l$ is fitted to the set of neighboring pixels using least-squares linear regression.
-The tortuosity of $p_c$ is then defined as the average of the point-to-line distances between the neighboring pixels of $p_c$ and $l$, in other words, the tortuosity is given by the root mean squared error of the least squares regression.
+The tortuosity of $p_c$ is then defined as the average of the point-to-line distances between the neighboring pixels of $p_c$ and $l$ (dashed lines in Figure \ref{fig:tort_method}).
+In other words, the tortuosity is given by the root mean squared error of the least-squares regression of the neighborhood of $p_c$.
 If the blood vessel segment around $p_c$ is relatively straight, the respective tortuosity will be small.
 Contrariwise, if the segment cannot be well represented by a straight line, the tortuosity will be large.
 The overall tortuosity of the blood vessels in an image is then defined as the average tortuosity of the centerline pixels.
+Notice that the radius $r$ controls the size of the detected tortuous structures.
+For smaller values of $r$, small sinuous structures will have larger tortuosity values.
+For larger values of $r$, longer vessels with smoother curvatures will be recognized as more tortuous.
+Thus, parameter $r$ controls the scale of the analysis.
+For the experiments in this work, we set $r=10$ since it allows the detection of sharp blood vessel turns in the mouse cortex.
+An example of tortuosity values obtained for a sample can be found in Figure~\ref{fig:tort_example} of the Supplementary Material.

-\subsection{Optimizing a CNN for blood vessel segmentation}
+\subsection{Optimizing a CNN for Blood Vessel Segmentation}

 The first part of our experiment (illustrated in Figure~\ref{fig:motivation}A) consists in training a CNN capable of segmenting blood vessels with state-of-the-art accuracy.
 For the sake of generality, we should ideally use methodologies that are well-adopted in the literature.
 Therefore, our chosen network architecture was the U-Net \cite{Ronnenberger2015}, as it is widely used for segmentation tasks based on small datasets and it performs well on blood vessels \cite{Zhang2018, Jin2019, Livne2019}.